This Scenic Drive Offers Some of Northeast PA’s Best Leaf Peeping

 Fall foliage outside of Dushore, PA.

-Route 87 meanders through the quiet countryside, passing bucolic farms and rustic valleys.
+Route 87 meanders through the countryside, passing bucolic farms and rustic valleys.
 Eventually, you’ll reach downtown Dushore, home of Sullivan County’s only stoplight.
 That’s just life in the country!

 Stop 2: Forksville